Spill-Tea/DesignerDNA/README.md

 pre-commit run --all-files
 ```

 Running unit tests locally is straightforward with tox.
-Make sure
+Make sure you have all python
-you have all python versions available required for your project
+versions available required for your project.
+The `p` flag is not required, but it runs
-The `p` flag is not required, but it runs tox environments in parallel.
+tox environments in parallel.
 ```bash
 tox -p
 ```